jd1618/jd1618.github.io/_pages/about.md

 ### Postdoctoral Researcher, Imperial College London, July-August 2023:

 Contributions:
-* _Published in the special issue 'Physica D: Nonlinear Phenomena in Fluid Dynamics' in the Elsevier journal_
+* _Published in the special issue 'Physica D: Nonlinear Phenomena in Fluid Dynamics' in the journal 'Elsevier'_
-* _Published in the special issue 'Coherent Vortices' in the journal of Physics of Fluids_
+* _Published in the special issue 'Coherent Vortices' in the journal of 'Physics of Fluids'_

 Reasearch Summary:
 * _Characterised the instability of quasi-geostrophic eastward dipole steady states by a critical Davies mode using high-resolution numerical simulations_